 - Packing Peanuts (these are great for filling voids and keep your items from moving around too much).

-- Heavy Duty Tape (not just regular shipping tape, you need the tape that has lines in it!)
+- Heavy Duty Tape (not just regular shipping tape; you need Strapping Tape!)

-When you go to ship your heavy or bulky item, start by covering any point on the object with the bubble wrap.
+When you ship your heavy or bulky item, start by covering any point on the object with the bubble wrap.
 Covering the points will keep them from puncturing the box.
 Next, wrap the entire object with a layer of bubble wrap.
-Then add a layer of packing peanuts to the bottom of the box and place your bubble wrapped item in the box.
+Then add a layer of packing peanuts to the box’s bottom and place your bubble wrapped item in the box.
 Finish by adding packing peanuts around and on top of your object.
 Seal the box with multiple strips of tape and slap a label on it.

 What Are Some Other Shipping Items You Should Consider Purchasing?

-Fragile Stickers or Fragile Stamps – You can use these if you want, but they feel more like a challenge for the postal to test your packing skills.
+Fragile Stickers or Fragile Stamps – You can use fragile stickers if you want, but they feel more like a challenge for the postal to test your packing skills.
 If your package is packed right, you won’t need them.

-Carton Resizing Tool – I had never heard of one of these until one of my friends showed it to me.
+Carton Resizing Tool – I had never heard of a carton resizing tool until one of my friends showed it to me.
 Now I don’t know how I lived without it.
 What it does is allow you to reduce the size of the box without measuring.
-You pop it on the box and zip it around a few seconds later you have a smaller box.
+You pop it on the box and zip it around; a few seconds later, you have a smaller box.
 Magic!
 The video below shows how to use one.

 A Shipping Scale – The one I use is the Dymo 400lb model.
 They also make models with smaller weigh capacities (and cost less), but some of the items I shipped weight a lot, so hence a higher weight capacity scale.